21km43/ESP32-C3-DevBoard/README.md

 * USB: Type-C
 * Regulator: [RT9080-33GJ5](https://www.richtek.com/Products/Linear%20Regulator/Single%20Output%20Linear%20Regulator/RT9080?sc_lang=en).
 * External input voltage range: 4.3-6.5V (4.5V-5.5V is recommended)
-* Power consumption (in deep sleep): 7-9µF (ESP32-C3: 5µF, RT9080-33GJ5: 2-4µF)
+* Power consumption (in deep sleep): 11.5µA (ESP32-C3: 5µA, RT9080-33GJ5: 6.5µA)

 ### Solder Jumpers
+* JP1 ...
+VBUS = 5V jumper (Default: not connected): Connecting this disables the protective SBD between USB and external power supply.
+To eliminate the voltage drop due to SBD and output the voltage input from USB as it is to 5 V, connect this jumper.
+Note that shorting this pin will increase current consumption by about 0.1mA due to the pull-down resistor on the CC pin.
-* 5V -> 3.3V jumper (Default: connected): Connection of the external power supply terminal (5V pin) to the power input terminal to the ESP32-C3.
+* JP2 ...
+5V -> 3.3V jumper (Default: connected): Connection of the external power supply terminal (5V pin) to the power input terminal to the ESP32-C3.
 Disconnect when suppressing regulator quiescent current.
-* VBUS = 5V jumper (Default: not connected): Connecting this disables the protective SBD between USB and external power supply.
-To eliminate the voltage drop due to SBD and output the voltage input from USB as it is to 5 V, connect this jumper.

 ## BOM
 [BOM](/production/bom.csv)